 PURPOSEFUL DENIM

 Few people know that the brand name PRPS stands for ‘purpose’ – without the vowels.
-Founder and creative director Donwan Harrell, who had previously worked for Nike, finds inspiration in his memories of a childhood in a coal mining town, surrounded with old pickup trucks and workers in overalls.
+Founder and Creative Director Donwan Harrell, who has previously worked for Nike, draws inspiration from his memories of growing up in a coal-mining town, surrounded by old pickup trucks and workers in overalls.
 His penchant for vintage and authenticity – and for fabrics that look like they have been around oil and grease – shines through the special patina, characteristic of his unique finishes.
 Retailing at 440-750 EUR, these are high-end jeans for true denim aficionados.

 www.prpsjeans.com